-- We received grant funding for training from Minnesota Board of Firefighter Training and Education that provided $200 per firefighter last year.
+- We receive grant funding for training from Minnesota Board of Firefighter Training and Education.

-- We used a DNR matching grant for $4k (we contributed $2k) for wildland and structural personal protective gear (PPE).
+- We received a DNR matching grant for wildland and structural personal protective gear (PPE).

-- We just received a FIREWISE grant from the DNR that will help our department and the community to reduce the risk of wildfires.
-The combination of spruce budworm damage to trees and the blow-downs last summer have increased our fire risk considerably.
-Some things included in the grant are: provision of updated fire signs, free brush chipping at a central location following clearing hazards around homes, and training in how to create safer landscapes around structures.
+- We received FIREWISE grant funding from the DNR and another wildfire risk reduction grant from COCO that help our department and the community to reduce the risk of wildfires.
+The combination of spruce budworm damage to trees and the blow-downs have increased our fire risk considerably.
+Some things included in the grant were: provision of updated fire signs, free brush chipping at a central location following clearing hazards around homes, and training in how to create safer landscapes around structures.

-- We are working with the Red Cross to provide FREE smoke detectors to residents who need them and our fire department does the installation for you.
+- We worked with the Red Cross to provide free smoke detectors to residents who needed them.

-- We have applied for and received FEMA grants in the past and will be applying for future grants as well.
+- We received FEMA grants in the past and will be applying for future grants as well.
 These grants are typically for large expenditures, such as vehicles.
 They do not fund facility construction.

 - We visit the NSCS every fall for fire safety lessons with the kindergarten classes